denniscwylie/sarks/sarks_vignette.md

 From the plot of ŷi against i, we can see three peaks at which ŷi spikes up to 1, corresponding to the ranges i ∈ [1458, 1463], i ∈ [2256, 2258], and i ∈ [5862, 5865]
-which make up the values in peaks$i.
+which make up the values in `peaks$i`.

 ## 1.4 Permutations and thresholds

-How do we know that a given value of ŷi (or, equivalently, peaks$windowed) is high enough to include in the peaks output?
+How do we know that a given value of ŷi (or, equivalently, `peaks$windowed`) is high enough to include in the `peaks` output?
 In order to set such a threshold without having to make possibly unwarranted assumptions about the structure of the input sequences or the distribution of the scores, SArKS employs a permutational approach.

-To illustrate the idea here, let’s randomly permute the scores—so that the permuted scores have no relationship with which sequences contain "CATACTGAGA"—and construct a new Sarks object using the permuted scores:
+To illustrate the idea here, let’s randomly permute the scores—so that the permuted scores have no relationship with which sequences contain "CATACTGAGA"—and construct a new `Sarks` object using the permuted scores:

 ```R
 set.seed(12345)